tltv/gantt/README.md

-# Gantt Chart Add-on for Vaadin 8
+# Gantt Chart Web Component

-Gantt is an UI component add-on for Vaadin 8.
+Gantt is an UI component add-on created for Vaadin 8 Framework.
+This projects creates gantt-widget web component based on Polymer library that makes it possible to use Gantt in any web project either by using javacript API or just html elements.

 You can read more about Gantt charts in general from here: http://en.wikipedia.org/wiki/Gantt_chart.

-Download latest release jar from http://vaadin.com/directory#addon/gantt

-Please use version 0.9.5 with Vaadin Framework 7.

 List of features that are supported:
 * Server side API allows to modify timeline options and step options like start/end date, caption, color and adding/removing steps